scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 -------------

 Numpy contains some support for interfacing with ctypes.
-In particular there is support for exporting certain attributes of a Numpy array as ctypes datatypes and there are functions to convert from C arrays to Numpy arrays and back.
+In particular there is support for exporting certain attributes of a Numpy array as ctypes data-types and there are functions to convert from C arrays to Numpy arrays and back.

 ..
 XXX Should use :mod: and :class: